 Drug use often begins as a seemingly harmless or voluntary act, but in time may develop into a compulsive and overwhelming habit.
 Initially, drug use dulls emotional and physical pain.
 For this reason, many people who struggle with addiction begin early use to “medicate” various forms of anxiety and depression.

-As drug use continues, however, it may and often does develop into drug addiction, severely impacting an individual’s brain chemistry.
+As drug use continues, however, it may and often develop into drug addiction, severely impacting an individual’s brain chemistry.
 When the brain begins to signal an intense physical need to continue the use of drugs, what once was recreational use becomes a physical compulsion that controls one’s life.

-Opiate Recovery ~ Heroin, Vicodin, OxyContin, Percodan, Percocet, Dilaudid…
+Opiate recovery: Heroin, Vicodin, OxyContin, Percodan, Percocet, Dilaudid…

 Opiates are outranked only by alcohol as humanity’s oldest, most widespread, and most persistent drug addiction.
-Although psychiatry, psychology and pharmacological science have been seeking solutions for over a century, more than five million opiate addicts seeking treatment and recovery remain in the United States alone.
+Although psychiatry, psychology, and pharmacological science have been seeking solutions for over a century, more than five million opiate addicts seeking treatment and recovery remain in the United States alone.

-Opiate Addiction and the Accidental Addict ~ Chronic Pain
+Opiate Addiction and the Accidental Addict: Chronic Pain

 Physicians use many of these drugs to treat pain.
-However, what many pain patients are not properly educated about when initially prescribed these medications is an experience called Hyperalgesia – a term which refers to the experience of the pain receptors in the brain becoming hyper-sensitized.
-Thus, a person with a pain level of 5, following 30 days of “opiate pain medication” will require higher dosages of the same medication and will be experiencing a higher level of pain!
-This is not due to tolerance of the medication, but to a literal increase in the sensitivity to pain and a multiplication of the numbers of pain receptors on the brain.
+However, what many pain patients are not properly educated about when initially prescribed these medications is an experience called Hyperalgesia.
+This term refers to the experience of the pain receptors in the brain becoming hyper-sensitized.
+That said, a person with a pain level of 5, after 30 days of opiate pain medication, requires higher doses of the same medication.
+And this person will also experience higher levels of pain.
+This is not due to tolerance of the medication, but to a literal increase in the sensitivity to pain and multiplication of the numbers of pain receptors on the brain.